25 Sep The Feast of Trumpets

 Psalm 118:19-20, “Open to me the gates of righteousness; I will go through them, and I will praise the Lord.
 This is the gate of the Lord, through which the righteous shall enter.”

 The Lord has invited you to walk through His doors and gates, which will occur on Rosh Hashanah.
 Will you enter?
-If so, then it would be wise to celebrate the “dress rehearsal” as we prepare for this incredible event!
-On God’s appointed year, Yom Hadin, the day of judgment, the opening of the books, and the opening of the gates, will occur on the Feast of Trumpets!
+If so, it would be wise to celebrate this “dress rehearsal” as we prepare for the fulfillment of this incredible event!
+On God’s appointed year, Yom Hadin, which is the opening of the books and gates and the Day of Judgment, will occur on the Feast of Trumpets!

 Feast of Trumpets – Yom Hakeseh-The Hidden Day-Unfulfilled